matej2005/RP2040-MicrotikAPI/README.md

 **Supported versions > RouterOS v7.1beta4**
  - Login in to your router using WinBox
  - Optional: Create Group API in `system/groups` with policy `write, rest-api, read, api`
- - In system/users create user for accessing via API with api group created before
+ - In `system/users` create user for accessing via API with api group created before
  - Optional reserve DHCP address for this device and add it under Allowed addresses
- - Make sure that in IP/Services WWW is enabled
+ - Make sure that in `IP/Services` WWW is enabled
  - Create firewall rule with some specific comment that we will be targeting ex:"GPIO controled port"

 Terminal
- - user/group/add name=test policy=read,write,api,rest-api comment="Group for rest-api"
+ - `user/group/add name=test policy=read, write, api, rest-api comment="Group for rest-api"`
- - user/add name=api password=1234 group=api comment="User for rest-api"
+ - `user/add name=api password=1234 group=api comment="User for rest-api"`
- - ip/service/enable www
+ - `ip/service/enable www`
- - ip/firewall/nat/add comment="GPIO controled port" ...
+ - `ip/firewall/nat/add comment="GPIO controled port"` ...

 ## Firmware